mcverter/Dissertation/work/00_NEWEST/KaunsasSol/00_KaunsasPresentation.md

 3. Examples / Quotes
    * Breathing: inspiration / expiration / respiration, etch

      > The expression "in one's skin" is not a metaphor for the in-itself; it refers to a recurrence in the dead time or the meanwhile which separates inspiration and expiration, the diastole and systole of the heart beating dully against the walls of one's skin.
 The body is not only an image or figure here; it is the distinctive in-oneself of the contraction of ipseity and its breakup.12 This contraction is not an impossibility to forget oneself, to detach oneself from oneself, in the concern for oneself.
-It is a recurrence to oneself out of an irrecusable exigency of the other, a duty overflowing my being, a duty becoming a debt and an extreme passivity prior to the tran- quillity, still quite relative, in the inertia and materiality of things at rest.
+It is a recurrence to oneself out of an irrecusable exigency of the other, a duty overflowing my being, a duty becoming a debt and an extreme passivity prior to the tranquillity, still quite relative, in the inertia and materiality of things at rest.
 It is a restlessness and patience that support prior to action and passion.
 Here what is due goes beyond having, but makes giving possible.
 This recurrence is incarnation.
 In it the body which makes giving possible makes one other without alienating.
 For this other is the heart, and the goodness, of the same, the inspiration or the very psyche in the soul.

     * River / Water / Heraclitus